-April 14 by Patrick Wolf
+April 14 by Conga

 Closing out the keynote presentations of the final day of Accelerate 2016, Matthew Dixon delivered a great presentation that kept hungry adults glued to their seats even as food trucks opened outside.
 Aimed to turn orthodox sales logic on its head and “question conventional sales logic,” Dixon spoke about how to drastically improve sales teams and individual sales reps by creating and fostering the challenger sales rep. Drawn from of his, and Brent Adamson’s, bestselling book, The Challenger Sales: Taking Control of the Customer Conversation, Matthew uses extensive research, based off of 3000 different companies, to force sales managers to think differently about selling.

 Matthew began by explaining how the current state of sales and the customer is a radical departure from the past.
 Nowadays customers only engage sellers after they are already 60% through the buying process.
 Consumers are learning on their own and most of the time know as much about the product as the sales people themselves.

 An addition to this is the increasing complexity of sales deals and the dominance of solution selling.
 It’s becoming more about the complete solutions a company offers than the products themselves.
 All in all, this produces a more intimidating and complex atmosphere.

 What Makes Customers Loyal?